Alluxio/alluxio/docs/en/Running-Alluxio-on-Mesos.md

 #### Log files

-The `./integration/bin/alluxio-mesos.sh` script will launch an `AlluxioFramework` Java process which will log to `logs/framework.out`.
+The `./integration/bin/alluxio-mesos.sh` script will launch an `AlluxioFramework` Java process which will log to `alluxio/logs/framework.out`.
-Alluxio masters and workers launched on Mesos will write their Alluxio logs to `logs/` inside the root Mesos container directory.
-There may also be useful information in the `stderr` file.
+Alluxio masters and workers launched on Mesos will write their Alluxio logs to `mesos_container/logs/`.
+There may also be useful information in the `mesos_container/stderr` file.